pavel-glukhov/FastAPI-Telegram-Auth/README.md

-**This code is created only as example of the implementation of authorization via Telegram on the website.
+**This code is created only as example.
 For use this code, additional mechanisms for issuing tokens and controlling for authorized users are required.
 Also, the structure of the code is not a reference and requires adjustments.**